Asian shore crab (Hemigrapsus sanguineus) competes with and preys on crabs, and shellfish, particularly juvenile mussels or oysters.

 Likely habitats include:

-- exposed rocky coasts
+- intertidal rocky coasts

 Similar native species